atomictom/reed-solomon/README.md

 sharing algorithm](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing), but
 I was familiar enough with Reed-Solomon to realize they were probably based on the same concepts.
-I was looking for a programming project while reading that, so I decided to make a library to do RS encoding, and later actually did the Shamir's secret sharing portion.
-Additionally, this was a chance to learn Rust.
+I was looking for a programming project while reading that, so I decided to make a library to do RS encoding, and [later actually did the Shamir's secret sharing portion](https://github.com/atomictom/shamir).
+Additionally, this was a chance to learn more Rust.

 Currently the code is quite messy since I used a very slow method of computing RS at first (Lagrangian interpolation of polynomials) and only later added in a